 - Behaving “physically” aggressive toward a person who is alone when you clearly have the advantage because you are being backed up by one or more friends.

 - Behaving courageously while you’re under the influence of alcohol or drugs.

-- Speaking hatefully about a person or group simply because they don’t share your ethnicity, nationally, or religion.
+- Speaking hatefully about a person or group simply because they don’t share your ethnicity, nationality, or religion.

 - Committing an act, in a secretive way to avoid ever being detected, that damages a person’s body, property, finances, career, or reputation.

 - Speaking angrily and critically about a person behind their back to other people.

 - Committing an act of terrorism no matter how small.

 - Shooting an animal with a rifle or other lethal weapon for sport or to eat.

 - Choosing a behavior or activity that you’ve done successfully many times before.

 - Making and acting on a decision that involves no risk, change, or unknown factors.